dwrench07/dsi-python-workshop/day3/matt_drury/oop-lecture.md

 ### Exercise

-Implement a general 'Polynomial` class, that can handle any degree polynomial.
+Implement a general `Polynomial` class, that can handle any degree polynomial.

   - What extra data will you need to store on each instance?
   - Do we need any new methods to handle this case?
   - What happens if we try to add a `Polynomial` object to another type of object, say an integer?
 Should this work?
-If so, how can we make it work properly?
+If not, how can we make it work properly?